QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 This refers to the idea that functions in Julia can have different behavior depending on the particular arguments that they're passed

-Hence in Julia we can take an existing function and give it a new behavior by defining how it acts on a new type of object
+Hence in Julia we can take an existing function and give it a new behavior by defining how it acts on a new type of value

-The compiler knows which function definition to apply in a given setting by looking at the types of the objects the function is called on
+The compiler knows which function definition to apply in a given setting by looking at the types of the values the function is called on

 In Julia these alternative versions of a function are called **methods**